 Hatton is survived by the widow and one daughter, Norma Jean.
 He was the son-in-law of Mrs. Maude Snead of 1115 Union St, Columbus, and was well known in both Edinburg and this city.

-Mr. Hatton was born in Shelby Co, near Edinburg, on Oct 5, 1897, the son of Frank and Mary Johnson Hatton.
+Mr. Hatton was born in Shelby Co., near Edinburg, on Oct.
+5, 1897, the son of Frank and Mary Johnson Hatton.
 He spent most of this life in Edinburg, where he was well know and respected.
 He was a faithful member of the Edinburg Methodist chruch and was active in the affairs of the Class No. 15 of the Methodist Sunday School.
 July 25, 1918 he was married to Miss Marie Snead, and two children were born to this union.
 A son, Donald, preceded him in death, having died four years ago.
-A daughter, Norma Jean, age 9, survives, together with his widow and the mother, Mrs. Frank Hatton, and a sister, Mrs Ray Carvin, all of Edinburg, and another sister, Miss Reba Hatton, now employed in Cleveland, OH.
-Funeral services, in charge of the Rev. George Curtis, former pastor of the Edinburg Methodist Church, now in Vernon, will be conducted from the Edinburg Church, Saturday afternoon at 2 o’clock.
+A daughter, Norma Jean, age 9, survives, together with his widow and the mother, Mrs. Frank Hatton, and a sister, Mrs. Ray Carvin, all of Edinburg, and another sister, Miss Reba Hatton, now employed in Cleveland, O. Funeral services, in charge of the Rev. George Curtis, former pastor of the Edinburg Methodist Church, now in Vernon, will be conducted from the Edinburg Church, Saturday afternoon at 2 o’clock.
 Interment will be made in the Rest Haven Cemetery.

 Submitted by Jo Ramseyer